-How is running Appium different than other frameworks available at Testdroid Cloud?
+How is running Appium different than other frameworks available at Bitbar Testing?

 Can I use the same TestScript for both my iOS and Android apps?

-Although the TestScripts will be written in the same language, and will be almost similar, you would still need to prepare separate TestScripts for iOS and Android, or at least two flavours of the TestScript.
+Although the TestScripts will be written in the same language and will be almost similar, you would still need to prepare separate TestScripts for iOS and Android, or at least two flavors of the TestScript.
 This is because of the differences in UI elements on the two platforms.
 Sometimes the difference is as subtle as having to use different array indices.

-If you have been using Appium at your localhost on a real device, switching to Testdroid Cloud is fairly easy.
+If you have been using Appium at your localhost on a real device, switching to Bitbar Testing is fairly easy.
 All you need to do is make two changes in your TestScript.
-If you haven’t been, heres a little introduction how Appium works.
-You start Appium Server instance on you machine while specifying a connected device’s UDID.
+If you haven’t been, here’s a little introduction how Appium works.
+You start Appium Server instance on your machine while specifying a connected device’s UDID.

 $ appium --port 4723 -U